MicrosoftDocs/azure-dev-docs/articles/terraform/compare-terraform-and-bicep-usability-features.md

 In Bicep, a module is simply a Bicep file that is deployed from another Bicep file.
 Bicep modules serve to improve the readability of Bicep files.
 These modules are also scalable.
 Users can share modules across teams to avoid code duplication and reduce errors.
 For more information about defining a Bicep module, see [Bicep modules](/azure/azure-resource-manager/bicep/modules).

 In Terraform, [modules](https://www.terraform.io/language/modules) are the primary means of packaging and reusing resource configurations across teams.
 Terraform modules are containers for multiple resources that are packaged as a single logical unit.
 A module consists of a collection of `.tf` and/or `.tf.json` files stored together in a directory.
-In addition to modules from the local filesystem, Terraform can also load modules from various sources, such as a registry, local path, modules, or GitHub.
+In addition to modules from the local filesystem, Terraform can also load modules from various sources.
+These sources include the registry, local path, modules, and GitHub.

 ## Provisioning lifecycle